bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 the way the txid is calculated allows anyone to make small modifications to the transaction that will not change its meaning, but will change the txid.
 This is called third-party malleability.
-BIP62 ("dealing with malleability") attempted to address these issues in a piecemeal manner, but was too complicated to implement as consensus checks and has been withdrawn.
+BIP 62 ("dealing with malleability") attempted to address these issues in a piecemeal manner, but was too complicated to implement as consensus checks and has been withdrawn.